tinspham209/react-corona-tracker-v2/README.md

 - Responsive for Logo in `Header`
 - Responsive for `Map`
 - Fix width & height for `LineGraph`
+- Change backgroundColor when click on each InfoBox in `LineGraph`
 - Select another country, and switch to worldwide > bug
 - Unique key for MenuItem in `Table`
 - Unique key in `Map`